 THE PHOTOGRAPHY PAGE

-Photos are how we visualize our wild plants, and photos on E-Flora BC are a big part of the project.
+Photos are how we visualize our wild creatures, and photos on E-Fauna BC are a big part of the project.
 Donations of photos are always very welcome.
-If you are interested in donating photos for use on the E-Flora site, details on how to submit them, the types of photos we are looking for, copyrights and permissions, and how photos will be selected are provided below.
+If you are interested in donating photos for use on the E-Fauna site, details on how to submit them, the types of photos we are looking for, copyrights and permissions, and how photos are selected for publication are provided below.

-All photos published in the E-Flora photo galleries are reviewed by experts who donate their time to check identifications and ensure the accuracy of the photo galleries.
-In fact, the entire photo section on E-Flora is run by volunteers.
-Photos that are accepted for publication will appear in our photo galleries.
-They may also appear on our information pages, or as the lead photo on our atlas pages.
-Note that we periodically rotate the lead photo.
-Please also note that sometimes we cannot use a submitted photo, and will delete it from our database.
+All photos published on E-Fauna are reviewed by experts who donate their time to check identifications and ensure the accuracy of the photo galleries.
+In fact, the entire photo section on E-Fauna is run by volunteers.

 Our software automatically reduces the resolution of your photos before they appear in our photo galleries.
 That is, we reduce the size and the dpi (dots per inch).
 This is aimed at discouraging photo theft.

-There are many demands to use photos from the E-Flora photo gallery.
-All photos on E-Flora BC are copyright protected, however, so for permissions to use any photograph, please contact the photographers directly.
-Use the little envelope that is located beside each photo in the photo gallery.
+All photos on E-Fauna BC are copyright protected.
+For permissions to use any photograph on E-Fauna BC, please contact the photographers directly using the little envelope located beside each photo in the photo gallery.

-How Good Do My Photos Need To Be?
+How Good Does My Photo Have To Be?

 How Many Photos Of Each Species Do We Want?

-Because of the multiple purposes of photos on E-Flora, we aim to provide multiple shots of each species in the photo gallery.
+Because of the multiple purposes of photos on E-Fauna, we aim to provide multiple shots of each species in the photo gallery.
 Don't be put off from submitting a shot because there is already a photo of that species in the gallery, or even if there are many photos.
 We have no limit on how many photos of each species we will post.
 If your photos illustrate something useful ecologically, or distributionally, or provide good insight into habitat--or if they are just plain beautiful--then we would love to have them.
-We need many photos to help users identify the plants they find.
-And many users just simply like to browse collections of species photos.
+Many users just simply like to browse collections of species sphotos.

 But there is another important reason to send in your photo.
-Because we will be mapping photo records, it is also important for us to obtain photos for each species from significant new locations.
-This mapping component of E-Flora is an important addition, and will help to fill in distribution information for our wild species.
-This is important for species where there is no specimen-based dot on our maps.
+Because we will be mapping photo records, starting with vertebrates, it is also important for us to obtain photos for each species from new locations.
+If you don't see a dot on our maps for your location, then we would love to have your photo.

 What Kind Of Photos Are We Looking For?

-- We are interested in photos of BC species that are part of our flora, native or naturalized (gone wild and spreading).
+- We are interested in photos of BC species that are part of our flora, native or naturalized.

 - Photos do not need to be taken in BC, but should represent species, subspecies and varieties that are found in BC.